Menu

 Graduate Student Symposium

-The Graduate Student Symposium will be held during the main conference between May 25th and May 29th (exact date to be confirmed shortly).
+The Graduate Student Symposium will be held during the main conference, Thursday, 28 May 2026.
 It will provide an opportunity for Master’s and PhD students to discuss and explore their research interests and career objectives with their peers and with a panel of established researchers in Artificial Intelligence.
 The symposium will allow the attendees to develop a supportive community of scholars and a spirit of collaborative research.

 This year's graduate symposium will have the following sessions: